What Are The Different Types of Slip and Fall Risks and How Can A Victim Recover Compensation?

 However, that’s not as easy to do in Florida as it may be in other states.
 That’s because of a Florida law that requires the accident victim — the person who fell — to prove their case with admissible evidence that shows the store or shopping mall operator was negligent.

-Specifically, the injury victim must obtain testimony and provide evidence that meet standards of admissibility which show it is more likely than not that the business owner had (1) actual knowledge or (2) constructive knowledge that there was a dangerous condition and that dangerous condition caused the victim’s injuries.
+Specifically, the injury victim must obtain testimony and provide evidence that meets standards of admissibility which show it is more likely than not that the business owner had (1) actual knowledge or (2) constructive knowledge that there was a dangerous condition and that dangerous condition caused the victim’s injuries.

-Meaning, the victim has to provide the proof of the store or mall operator’s knowledge.
+Meaning, the victim has to provide proof of the store or mall operator’s knowledge.
 It’s not the store or the mall operator’s obligation to prove their knowledge.
 The burden is on the slip and fall victim.

 Premises liability for transitory foreign substances in a business establishment.—

 (1) If a person slips and falls on a transitory foreign substance in a business establishment, the injured person must prove that the business establishment had actual or constructive knowledge of the dangerous condition and should have taken action to remedy it.
 Constructive knowledge may be proven by circumstantial evidence showing that:

 (a) The dangerous condition existed for such a length of time that, in the exercise of ordinary care, the business establishment should have known of the condition; or